OscarBackman92/WafflerestPP4oscar/README.md

 ## Credits

-- Daisy McGirr for being my mentor
+- Daisy McGirr for being my mentor.
-- Gareth McGirr SizzleAndSteak project inspiration and readme inspiration
+- Gareth McGirr SizzleAndSteak project inspiration and readme inspiration.
-- Jonathan Zakrisson for debugging and tips
+- Jonathan Zakrisson for debugging and tips.
-- Google why not?
+- Google why not?.
-- Josefine Bäckman my wife
+- Josefine Bäckman my wife.
-- Family for testing and input
+- Family for testing and input.